-Photo (far above): Focus group members participate help inform strategic planning for a hospice NGO.
+Photo (far above): Facilitation of focus group.
+Participants help inform strategic planning for a hospice NGO.
 Partial group photo.

+Photo (just above): Paul Gallant, mentor/facilitator for a hacking health forum of health professionals, doctors, technology professionals, patients and mentors are co-creating health technology applications.
+GHWA was a partner.
 Photo (left): Vancouver Campus, NYIT: Dean Paul Dangerfield, Paul Gallant & Provost/VP Academic Dr. Rahmat Shouresh.
-Consulting on a new health professions advanced education program in BC, Canada.
-This work included engagement with: The Ministry of Health, The Ministry of Advanced Education (DQAB), all BC health authorities, several professional associations and universities.
+Consulting provided on a health profession advanced education program.
+This work included engagement with: The BC Ministry of Health, The Ministry of Advanced Education (DQAB), all BC health authorities, several professional associations and universities.
 Later appointed to The MSOT Advisory Board, NYIT, Vancouver.

 Our projects, and certainly our experience, focus on leadership and building collaborative relationships.
 Examples include: >Strategic planning >Physician, Health Provider, MOA, Patient & Public Engagement >Health care technology, including e-health, EMR, EHR, telehealth, start-ups >Bench-marking client satisfaction with health shared services' purchasing (CRM) >Emergency Department Treatment Protocols for Children & Adults in BC >Academic Privacy & Protection of Personal Information in Health Services >End of life & hospice community needs assessment >Evaluating LEAN >Seniors' Health in China >Knowledge Translation >Group and individualized wellness/quality of life and coping sessions